Dvoretzky-type theorem for Ahlfors regular spaces: Introduction

 An ultrametric space is a metric space $(U,\rho)$ satisfying the strengthened triangle inequality $\rho(x,y)\le \max\{\rho(x,z),\rho(y,z)\}$ for all $x,y,z\in U$.
 Saying that $(X,d)$ embeds (biLipschitzly) with distortion $D\in [1,\infty)$ into an ultrametric space means that there exists an ultrametric $\rho$ on $X$ satisfying $d(x,y)\le \rho(x,y)\le Dd(x,y)$ for all $x,y\in X$.
 The \emph{ultrametric distortion} of $X$ is the infimum over $D$ for which $X$ embeds in an ultrametric with distortion at most $D$.

 In this paper we study regular (approximate) ultrametric subsets of Ahlfors regular spaces.
 Arcozzi et.~al.~\cite[Theorem~1]{arcozzi2019ahlfors} proved that for every $0<\beta<\alpha$, any bounded Ahlfors $\alpha$-regular space $X$ contains a $\beta$-regular subset $Y$.
-Matilla and Saaranen~\cite[Theorem~3.1]{MS-maps} showed that $Y$ can be chosen to be both $\beta$-regular and biLipschitz embeddable in an ultrametric.
-In their proof, the ultrametric distortion of $Y$ is bounded above by $\exp(O(\alpha/(\alpha-\beta)))$. \footnote{ In~\cite{MS-maps}, the embedding is into a Cantor set of $[0,1]^n$ for some $n>\beta$, and the distortion is $\sqrt{n}\exp(O(\alpha/(\alpha-\beta)))$.
+Matilla and Saaranen~\cite[Theorem~3.1]{MS-maps} (see also \cite[Corollary~5.2]{JJK}) showed that $Y$ can be chosen to be both $\beta$-regular and biLipschitz embeddable in an ultrametric.
+In their proof, the ultrametric distortion of $Y$ is bounded above by $\exp(O(\alpha/(\alpha-\beta)))$. \footnote{ The embedding of $Y$ in~\cite{MS-maps} is into a Cantor set of $[0,1]^n$ for some $n>\beta$, and the distortion is $\sqrt{n}\exp(O(\alpha/(\alpha-\beta)))$.
 Their embedding is factored through a $\beta$-regular ultrametric.
 The $\sqrt{n}$ factor is the distortion of the straightforward embedding of the ultrametric in an $n$-dimensional Cantor set, which is irrelevant in our setting.
 However, the exponential dependence on $\alpha/(\alpha-\beta)$ seems inherent to their approach.
-As aside, we note that by using binary error-correcting codes as in~\cite[Proposition~3]{LMM-hausdorff}, bounded $\beta$-regular ultrametrics can be embedded in $n$-dimensional Cantor set with constant distortion, provided that $n\ge C \beta$, for some a constant $C>1$.} In this paper we prove a similar result with an exponentially improved bound on the ultrametric distortion.
+As aside, we note that bounded $\beta$-regular ultrametrics can be embedded in $n$-dimensional Cantor set with a constant distortion, provided that $n\ge C \beta$, for some a constant $C>1$.
+This can be done using binary error-correcting codes as in~\cite[Proposition~3]{LMM-hausdorff}.} Here we prove a similar result with an exponentially improved bound on the ultrametric distortion.

 \begin{theorem} For every $0<\beta<\alpha$, any bounded Ahlfors $\alpha$-regular space $X$ contains a $\beta$-regular compact subset $Y$ whose ultrametric distortion is $O(\alpha/(\alpha-\beta))$. \end{theorem}